QuestionableAntics/judge.nvim/README.md

 ## `go_to_previous_session`
-Convenience method to open the session you last switched from Does not trigger if this is the first session since opening Neovim
+Convenience method to open the session you last switched from.

+Does not trigger if this is the first session since opening Neovim

 ```lua